The Climbing Shoe Rubber Comparison

 Vibram XS Edge – Widely known as one of the best edging rubbers in the game, the XS Edge is ideally suited to big wall climbing and multi-pitch routes.
-While it’s stiffer than its counterparts, the rubber has found its way into some of the most popular bouldering and all-round climbing shoes including the La Sportiva Miura and the Scarpa Instinct VS.
+While it’s stiffer than its counterparts, the rubber has found its way into some of the most popular bouldering and all-around climbing shoes including the La Sportiva Miura and the Scarpa Instinct VS.

-Virbam XS Flash – The newest rubber to enter the Vibram family is the XS Flash.
-Designed specifically for indoor climbing and plastic walls, this non-marking rubber that is extremely soft and provides a great level of friction.
+Vibram XS Flash – The newest rubber to enter the Vibram family is the XS Flash.
+Designed specifically for indoor climbing and plastic walls, this non-marking rubber is extremely soft and provides a great level of friction.

 Note: A lot of climbers ask about Vibram XS Grip VS XS Grip 2 VS XS Edge.
 These are all tried and tested rubbers that are made for different purposes.
 The XS Edge is certainly a lot harder, so will perform better on small areas of contact than that of other Vibram compounds.
 XS Grip and Grip 2 are made for different purposes too.
-The Xs Grip is built for more general use and the Xs Grip 2 a softer, sticker compound that is focused on perormnace.
+The XS Grip is built for more general use and the XS Grip 2 a softer, sticker compound that is focused on performance.

 Stealth Rubber (Five Ten)

-The late Charles Cole, founder and former president of Five Ten, was the man behind the legendary Stealth rubber, an invention which shook the climbing world.
+The late Charles Cole, founder and former president of Five Ten, was the man behind the legendary Stealth rubber, an invention that shook the climbing world.

 As well as a cult-like following and a host of celebrity fans, the rubber has been dubbed the highest-friction rubber in the world by some of the biggest outdoor publications including; Rock and Ice, National Geographic Adventure and Climbing magazine.

 With a fanbase like that, you know Five Ten are doing something right.
 Five Ten now manufacture 3 rubbers:

 Stealth Mi6 – Stealth Mi6 excels on overhung routes and is known as some of the stickiest rubbers ever.
 A super high friction rubber that can smear on even the most polished rock.
-The trade off with this rubber being so soft is that is is not very durable.
-It’s not uncommon to hear fellow climber at the crag complaining about the very short lifespan of their Mi6 shoes.
+The trade-off with this rubber being so soft is that it is not very durable.
+It’s not uncommon to hear fellow climbers at the crag complaining about the very short lifespan of their Mi6 shoes.